Fishing Rating: Hot Good Fair Poor

-The lake is steep, as well as deep.
+Bear Canyon Lake is steep, as well as deep.
 There is little shallow water, except at the upper end of the lake.
 Fish using small spinners and lures.
 If fishing off the bottom, avoid casting out too far where the water is very deep.
 Bait anglers should try fishing with a worm and bobber.
-Fly anglers using a float tube can find solitude, especially on weekdays.
+Fly anglers using a float tube or kayak can find solitude at Bear Canyon Lake, especially on weekdays.
 However, fly-fishing from shore or wading is difficult because the tree line comes right to the water’s edge, and the water gets deep close to shore.
 Rainbow trout are stocked once in late September, and trout will survive several weeks after stocking.
 Water quality is good despite water levels being low.

 Because of the difficult access, this lake is popular with float-tubers.
 Its deep canyon and well-forested edges make this lake a cool respite during the summer.
 As fall progresses, watch out for spawning brown trout upstream of the lake.
 Try not to target fish on redds or step on redds in the stream.
 This lake has a great population of wild browns.
 Protecting spawning fish will allow these populations to thrive.
 Some lures to try are Kastmasters, Panther Martin spinners and Rapalas for stocked rainbows and wild brown trout.
-Fly-fishermen should try wooly buggers or wooly worms in black or brown colors, crayfish-colored patterns, and brown or black Simi Seal leeches, peacock ladies or other large streamers.
-The lake is stocked with fingerling trout in the spring and managed as a put-and-grow fishery.
-Spring 2018 population surveys showed brown trout averaging 16 inches!
+Fly-fishermen should try wooly buggers or wooly worms in black or brown colors, crayfish-colored patterns, and brown or black simi seal leeches, peacock ladies or other large streamers.
+Chevelon Canyon is stocked with fingerling trout in the spring and managed as a put-and-grow fishery.
 Lake levels are way down and launching boats will be difficult this summer.
 Chevelon Canyon Lake is a hike-in or ATV accessible lake only, with a two trout limit and artificial fly/lure only regulations.

 Clear Creek Reservoir – Rating: